 It is also worth noting that there have been some case studies of antibiotic-loaded PH3B, while their applications for cephalosporins cannot be easily found.
-For instance, Vilos et al. [27] developed ceftiofur-loaded PHBV microparticles, which showed a slight bacterial inhibition during the first 5 hrs and a delay in the onset of the bacterial exponential growth E. coli.
+For instance, Vilos et al.30 developed ceftiofur-loaded PHBV microparticles, which showed a slight bacterial inhibition during the first 5 h and a delay in the onset of the bacterial exponential growth E. coli.
 As a control, the activity of empty P3HB microparticles and the physiological saline, used for suspending the microparticles, was checked.
-In both cases, no growth inhibition of the polymer and the medium used for suspending on the results of the efficacy of the encapsulated form of ceftriaxone.
-The results obtained correlate with the data presented in the paper by Hema et al. [66] where the researchers confirmed the absence of antibacterial activity of empty films based on P(3HB), P(3HB-co-3HV) (6 mol%) and P (3HBco-4HB) (70 mol%) with respect to E. coli and S. aureus.
+In both cases, no growth inhibition was observed in the analyzed cultures, which excludes the possibility of the influence of the chemical composition of the polymer and the medium used for suspending on the results of the efficacy of the encapsulated form of CEF.
+The results obtained correlate with the data presented in the paper by Hema et al.70 where the researchers confirmed the absence of antibacterial activity of empty films based on P(3HB), P(3HB-co-3HV) (6 mol%) and P (3HBco-4HB) (70 mol%) with respect to E. coli and S. aureus.